Trevallyn, Tasmania: Geography

 The South Esk River forms the south-western and south-eastern boundaries, and the Tamar River the north-eastern.

 It is the location of the Cataract Gorge and the Trevallyn Dam.

 Road infrastructure

 Route A7 (West Tamar Road) runs through from south-east to north-east.

 Notable residents

 Brothers Sir Benjamin Gill OAM and Sir Patrick Gill lived in Trevallyn, in Whitford Grove.

 The novelist, Katharine Susannah Prichard, lived there as a child.

 Sporting clubs

 The Trevallyn Cricket Club is based at the oval in Gorge Rd.
-Established in 1929, the club fields men's, women's and junior teams.
-The club pavilion is named in honour of local resident Athol Fitch.
+Established in 1929, the club fields men's, women's and junior teams in the local astroturf competition.
+The club pavilion is named in honour of local resident, Athol Fitch.

-The adjoining bowls club, Max Fry Hall and tennis courts make this area one of Launceston's premier sports precincts.
+The adjoining bowls club, Max Fry Hall and tennis courts make this area one of Launceston's premier lower grade sports precincts after York Park, and Invermay Park in the CBD, Windsor Park at Riverside and the NTCA Sporting Complex.
+A number of water-based sports clubs use Trevallyn Dam and the Trevallyn Nature Recreation Area is a multi-use area with horse riding, trail running and mountain bike events regularly held there.